cocos/cocos-docs/en/editor/preferences/index.md

 The **General** tab is mainly for configuring some basic information related to the editor, including:

-- **Language**: you can choose Chinese or English, the editor will automatically switch the language after modifying the language setting, if some texts are not switched, you can refresh the editor.
+**Language**: choose Chinese or English, the editor will automatically switch the language after modifying the language setting, if some texts are not switched, refresh the editor.

 - **Preview IP**: users can manually select one of them as the default address and QR code address when previewing if there are multiple IP addresses on the local machine.
 All the local IPs will be listed here, and the editor will pick one IP automatically by default.

-- **Preview Server Port Number**: Modify the port number used by the editor when previewing the game, you need to restart the editor to take effect after the modification is finished.
+- **Preview Server Port Number**: Modify the port number used by the editor when previewing the game.
+Restart the editor to take effect after the modification is finished.

 - **Number Step**: Used to set the step size when adjusting the numeric properties by step button in the **Inspector** panel.
 The default step size is 0.001.
 The step buttons in the **Inspector** panel include the following two types: